abreulud/abreulud/README.md

 # Hi there, i'm Ludmilla!✨
 - 🌱 I'm a 20 years old girl undergraduating in Computer Science student at the University Jorge Amado - UNIJORGE
-- 🤖 Passionate about all technologies: programming, cybersecurity, quantum computers...
+- 🤖 Passionate about all technologies: programming, hardware hacking, quantum computers...
 - 👩🏽‍💻 Currently learning the fundamentals of DevOps and CyberSec